Skip to content

 Empowering Women and Gender-Diverse Folks through Entrepreneurial Development Workshops and Opportunities.

-Change Make-Her is a free interactive virtual program for women, non-binary and gender-diverse folks* focused on developing entrepreneurship and leadership skills through mentorship-based training and development workshops, community-building, peer support, and inclusive resources and tools.
+The Change Make-Her Program is a free interactive virtual program for women, non-binary and gender-diverse folks* focused on developing entrepreneurship and leadership skills through mentorship-based training and development workshops, community-building, peer support, and inclusive resources and tools.

 This is a community-led program that aims to bridge the gap for women and gender-diverse individuals with entrepreneurial motivations and skills, overcoming systemic and interpersonal obstacles by guiding them through foundational economic-readiness workshops with a low-barrier, intersectional, and compassionate approach.